Superior Return Potential

-Value investing has been the core of our investment philosophy since 1982.
-We look for bargains, stocks trading below our estimate of their true worth.
+We look for companies that trade below our estimate of their true worth thus providing a potential superior return.
 We determine value in the following ways:

 Free Cash Flow/Enterprise Value